Mukul-405/api/README.md

 /v1: Structured word-like names.

-/v2: Alphanumeric combinations.
+/v2: Alphanumeric combinations like '0p', '9'

-/v3: Complex patterns with special characters.
+/v3: Complex patterns with special characters like '+','-'

 1. Results depend heavily on input prefixes

 2. After getting rate limit exceed or the status code 429 we have to wait for 1 Minute for getting new api request for all the endpoint /v1, /v2 and /v3

-3. Upto 100 request we can make using /v1 api endpoint
+3. Upto 100 request we can make using /v1/autocomplete?query=<string>
+   api endpoint

-4. Upto 50 request we can make using /v2 api endpoint
+4. Upto 50 request we can make using /v2/autocomplete?query=<string>
+   api endpoint

-5. Upto 80 request we can make using /v3 api endpoint
+5. Upto 80 request we can make using /v3/autocomplete?query=<string>
+   api endpoint

 6. For /v1 and /v3 api endpoint we can make any number of Api request per 1 second request